Aasim Akhtar was fortunate enough to interview Lubna Agha before she passed away. This was one of her last public interviews.

 All other arts, such as literature, poetry, theatre and independent cinema need some amount of commercial success to survive.
 I strongly believe that in today’s time and age the museums and the way they receive funding is paradoxical; without them, a lot of art will not be created or survive.
 On the other hand, museums and art galleries have encouraged art to become ‘remote.’
 I remember reading somewhere that as their faith weakened, the Greeks built even bigger temples.
 To some degree, the museums and galleries today remind me of those Greek temples!

-AA: What is your feeling about your contemporaries or how is your work different from some of your contemporaries, back home?
+AA: What do you feel about your contemporaries and how is your work different from some of your contemporaries, back home?

 I believe, art in Pakistan will take just as long to become a viable force of any consequence, as it would take our society to locate its soul and rediscover its past.
 Like all other professionals, artists are part of a bigger whole; to create meaningful and vibrant art, we need to have a soul and memory.